catppuccin/userstyles/docs/CONTRIBUTING.md

     K[Waiting period*] --> M[Merged by userstyles staff];
 ```

-*A waiting period is assigned only for styles that could not be tested, this
+*A waiting period is usually started if a website is particularly complex or for any other reason could not be thoroughly/completely tested.
+Waiting periods typically last between 1 and 2 days.
-period is usually 1–2 days.